 Multinational banking giant HSBC leads the rankings

 At the top of the rankings is the banking and financial services holding giant HSBC.
-Founded in 1836 in Shanghai, HSBC today is the sixth-largest public company in the world.
-Their move into the US began in earnest in the 1980s with the acquisition of US-based Marine Midland Bank.
-They employ 43,000 people globally, 14,000 of whom are based in the US.
+Founded in 1865 in Hong Kong, HSBC’s move into the US began in earnest in the 1980s with the acquisition of US-based Marine Midland Bank.

 American banking is well represented in the top 15.
 Only four of the top 15—HSBC (#1), TD Bank (#2), EY (#6) and PwC (#9)—have their global headquarters outside of the US.
 Capital One (#3) is the highest-ranking US-based company on the list.